Implementation phase of a VPA process

 - Strengthening traceability along the supply chain

 - Strengthening the human, technical and institutional capacity needed to implement VPA systems

 Creating public disclosure mechanisms.
 A VPA partner country will establish mechanisms for sharing information with the public, as detailed in the VPA annex on public disclosure of information.

 Joint independent evaluation of the timber legality assurance system.
-Before a VPA partner country completes developing its timber legality assurance system and FLEGT licensing can begin, parties conduct a joint evaluation to ensure that the timber legality assurance system meets the requirements agreed in the VPA.
+Before a VPA partner country completes developing its timber legality assurance system and FLEGT licensing can begin, the parties conduct a joint evaluation to ensure that the timber legality assurance system meets the requirements agreed in the VPA.

-To achieve this, the joint implementation committee commissions independent experts who evaluate the timber legality assurance system against criteria provided in the VPA annex.
+To achieve this, the joint implementation committee commissions independent experts who evaluate the timber legality assurance system against criteria provided in a dedicated VPA annex.
 The evaluation is usually not a one-off exercise.
 In VPAs to date, the evaluation has taken place in stages to identify actions that are required before FLEGT licensing can commence and to refine the final design of the timber legality assurance system.

 The decision to begin FLEGT licensing has legal consequence for both parties.
 Each party follows its own processes to formally agree to the recommendation to allow FLEGT licensing to begin, and puts in place the measures required to enforce the FLEGT licensing scheme.
 This process involves: